 Here we are first night- all excited and trying to remember everyone’s name – I kept getting Margot and Chanel confused because, French.

-The next morning when we got in the van and “Taking it to the Streets” started playing.
-For 4 years I did Street Theatre every summer weekend, and that song signaled that it was time to get my shit together because in just a minutes it’s curtain’s up and SHOW TIME.
-The next song was Sugar Magnolia, clearly the music karma was right in the right place.
+The next morning when we got in the van “Taking it to the Streets” started playing.
+For 4 years I did Street Theatre every summer weekend, and that song signaled that it was time to get my shit together because in just minutes it’s curtain’s up and SHOW TIME.
+The next song was Sugar Magnolia, my wedding march, clearly the music karma was right in the right place.

 We met the kids and their families the first night during an event we sponsored call Test Your Taste Buds- we had a collection of “exotic” ingredients that we were using throughout the week for them to taste.

 I had balsamic vinegar….most people got it.

 The kids were; well what can I say – they were kids.
 The teenagers looked like they’d rather be anywhere but where they were, the 3-5’s were berserk with excitement to be up late and at camp and surrounded by all these people, 6-8’s & 9-12’s were in various stages of over stimulation and interest.
 And as I interacted with every person on the line, I stopped being scared because there was nothing left to be afraid of.

 There were highs and lows throughout the week, though many more highs than lows.
 I fell madly in love with a 3 year old named Robbie- a fabulous little Ukrainian boy, a bear cub of a boy- maybe it was our shared blood that did it- there were three Eastern European women there and we bonded, our souls akin- – born of the dark forests filled with mushrooms, souls that pick flowers and berries, Matrushka souls with layers upon layers- not to mention each and every one of us probably was dressed in velvet vests and flowered skirts by our grandmas when we were young.